Review Guidelines: How to Write a Useful Shop Review

 - Use your real name and email address (we won't share it or send you spam).
 We may send you an email to confirm your experience.
 If we do, please take a moment to reply.
 Reviews by "anonymous" or other suspicious pseudonyms will not be posted.

-- No personal attacks, insults or threats will be tolerated, including accusing a shop or shop owner of being a scam artist.
+- No personal attacks, insults or threats will be tolerated, including accusing a shop or shop owner of being a scam artist or ripping you off.
 Keep to the facts about your experience.

 - No swearing.
 Keep it clean and professional.